aaronshaver/beautify-sheet-for-google-sheets/README.md

 You will now see a 'RepairFormat' menu item to the right of the 'Help' menu item.
 Simply click 'RepairFormat' and then click 'Run'.
 The script will take a couple seconds to run (most of it is quick, but auto-resizing columns is slow).

-To alter the add-on's behavior, simply edit the values in the two preferences objects near the top of the file to your desires settings.
+To alter the add-on's behavior, simply edit the values in the two preferences objects near the top of the file to your desired settings.

 ---